Air Force Office of Special Investigations: Task Force Black

 The Task Force Black team worked together with joint, Afghan, and international partners to identify, deter, and stop threats to Kandahar Airfield.
 Operating both on and off-the installation, Task Force Black personnel supported Afghan partners in enforcing Afghan law and deterring terrorism.

 Through their efforts, Task Force Black provided commanders with a better understanding of the local area and local threats.
 In cooperation with international partners also working to ensure the stability and rule of law in Afghanistan, Task Force Black forged and furthered operational cooperation to safeguard the local battlespace from terrorism.

-Upon mission stand-down, Task Force Black handed off their Force Protection responsibilities, ensuring that key U.S., Allied and Afghan missions continue securely and efficiently.
+Upon mission stand-down, Task Force Black handed off their Force Protection responsibilities, ensuring that U.S., Allied and Afghan missions continued.

-For 19 years, Task Force Black proudly represented the best of what OSI brings to the fight.

 Training and physical requirements

 All new OSI special agent recruits—whether officer, enlisted, or civilian—receive their entry-level training at the U.S. Department of Homeland Security's Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
-The training requires that each recruit meet various physical requirements.
 The candidates attend the 12-week Criminal Investigator Training Program with other federal law enforcement trainees.
 That course is followed by eight weeks of OSI agency-specific coursework, at the U.S. Air Force Special Investigations Academy (USAFSIA), co-located at FLETC.
 Both courses offer new agents training in firearms and other weapons, defensive tactics, forensics, surveillance and surveillance detection, antiterrorism techniques, crime scene processing, interrogations and interviews, court testimony, and military and federal law.
 Upon graduation, new OSI special agents spend a one-year probationary period in the field.
 Upon successful completion, some agents receive specialized training in economic crime, antiterrorism service, counterintelligence, computer crimes and other sophisticated criminal investigative capabilities.
 Others attend 12 weeks of technical training to acquire electronic, photographic and other skills required to perform technical surveillance countermeasures.
 Experienced agents selected for polygraph duties attend a 14-week Department of Defense course.

 Each recruit is expected to participate in each of the following exercises: flexibility, bench press, 1.5 mi run/walk and agility run.
 All students are tested to determine their fitness level, and each test is age and gender normed.
 OSI special agents are expected to remain physically fit throughout their employment and must maintain Air Force physical fitness standards as defined by Air Force Instruction (AFI) 36-2905.